OpacityLabs/react-native-opacity/README.md

 module.exports = {
   project: {
     android: {
-      packageName: 'your.package.name', // must match your android apps package name, take a look into build.gradle },
+      packageName: 'your.package.name', // must match your android apps package name, take a look into your apps build.gradle },
   },
 };